curtinrobotics/XYPlotter/wiki/Things To Do.md

 Flow diagram for each file program flow (for ones that have program flow) File on each program file for what is manages
 - Add links to constants and log file

+# Error Checking
+Sample svg file testing all shapes
+File testing the output is correct